Repair the carburetor if any of its parts break or if the carburetor performs unsatisfactorily after adjustment in all engine operating modes

 Unscrew the economizer valve assembly and remove it from the well.

-Together with the gasket, unscrew the plug of the well of the emulsion tube and remove this tube, unscrew the idle air jet.
+Unscrew the plug of the emulsion tube well together with the gasket and remove this tube, unscrew the idle air jet.

 Unscrew the plugs of the channels of the fuel and air jets of the main metering system and the idle fuel jet, remove the gaskets of these plugs and unscrew the corresponding jets.